Share this Post

 “These things take time, as for ourselves it is important to make sure we keep to our core values and find the right way of doing it.
 However it will be exciting to see what comes out of Africa this year and I am hoping people will like the products!”.
-10. A lot of your products are made with discarded Elephant Brand cement bags.
+10. A lot of your products are made with discarded Elephant Branded cement bags.
 What do the cement company think about the business and your brand?

 “We have a good relationship with them, I think they think we are a little crazy!

 “The bags are collected by our volunteers and removed from otherwise going into landfill.
-If you check out our Facebook page and website, you can see we have our own logo, which will be used on all future products as we start to expand out of the Elephant Brand cement bag material.”
+If you check out our Facebook page and website, you can see we have our own logo, which will be used on all future products as we start to expand out of the Elephant Branded cement bag material.”

 11. How did you find balancing your degree and running a business?

 “I have learned in life that there are always more hours in the day than you think and if you are passionate about something, then you will find time to do it.
 We have found cheats like we have automated our order and dispatch system.
 In the first year we upgraded to an automated warehouse in Bristol to avoid the need to go to the post office every day.

 “University is the best time to set up and run a business”

 “However, honestly I think that University is the best time to set up and run a business and in fact may lead to you building your own dream job, rather than constantly looking for one.”12.
 As a UK Government Start-Up Loans Business Ambassador, what do you think of the start-up loans scheme?